 The President of the College shall request assistance in the preparation of the annual budget from qualified officers and employees of the College.
 After the adoption of the budget the President of the College shall see that reports are provided at every regular meeting of the Board of Trustees.
 Other reports as requested are made to the Board of Trustees showing the current status of the budget, and particularly disclosing the amounts expended and unexpended in each classification and the remaining estimated requirements.

 Payment of Tuition, Fees, and other Charges

-No student shall be allowed to attend any class until all bills to the College for tuition, fees, and any other charges have been settled in full or arrangements for the payment thereof satisfactory to the Treasurer and/or the Business Manager have been made.
-No student or former student shall be entitled to receive a transcript of credits from the College until all financial obligations to the College have been settled in full, provided that this requirement may be waived by the President or the Treasurer or the Business Manager in the following cases: (1) a senior who plans, upon graduation from Whitman, to go directly to graduate or professional school, with only a summer vacation intervening; (2) a senior who is a bona fide candidate for teacher certification; (3) a student who has entered the armed services of the United States and needs a transcript of credits for officer candidate school; (4) a student who needs a transcript to complete an application for any employment; but there shall be no waiver in such cases if the indebtedness exceeds the amount of the tuition and fees for one academic semester and/or as may be required by law.
+No student shall be allowed to register for class until all bills to the College for tuition, fees, and any other charges have been settled in full or arrangements for the payment thereof satisfactory to the Treasurer have been made.
+No student or former student shall be entitled to receive a transcript of credits from the College until all financial obligations to the College have been settled in full, provided that this requirement may be waived by the President or the Treasurer as long as the indebtedness does not exceed the amount of tuition and fees for one academic semester and/or as may be required by law.

 Section 1.
 The fiscal year of the College shall end on the 30th day of June unless a different date shall be set by the Board of Trustees.